open-rsx/rsb-manual/common.rst

 .. program:: common

-The following commandline options are accepted by all tools:
+Unless stated otherwise, the following commandline options are accepted by all tools:

 .. option:: --version